1. Charitable Trusts – A brief Introduction

 - Entire income from property held under trust for private religious purpose which does not benefit the public

-- Entire income of charitable Trust or institution established for the direct of indirect benefit of any particular religious community or caste
+- Entire income of charitable Trust or institution established for the indirect benefit of any particular religious community or caste

 - Income of charitable / religious trust is not invested as specified